PeterRegas/TopHatSurvivor/INSTRUCTIONS.md

 ## Enemy Script
 this script sets up your enemy prefab with its health, and death. drag the animator for your enemy into animator to set the death animation, drag the prefab for your experiance into XpOrb and prefab for health pickup into heart. drag the tranform of the prefab into enemy location and set the health of your enemy using the enemyHealth field. see any of the enemy prefabs to see how this works.

+##PlayerAttribute Script
+This script is crutial in giving your character the attributes and saving as well.
+Drag this script into your player gameobject.
+Also drag in the appropriate gameobjects into the correct serialized fields to ensure the player is intereacting with the score and HUD.
+See the Character gameobject for an example.

+##PauseMenu Script
+This script handles all the buttons in the pause screen, along with freezing the game once the pause is hit and unfreezing when the game is resumed.
+There are various functions in this script that you can use in any buttons in order to do pause-menu related things.
+You can drag and drop this script into any element in your pause canvas.
+You need to assign your buttons to the corresponding functions within this script.
+See the PauseButton for an example.